Chris Corzo Injury Attorneys

 Forecasters warn that road conditions can change quickly.
 Power outages are possible.
 A hard freeze is expected across the state after the rain and ice move through.
 Officials are asking people to limit travel and prepare for freezing weather, especially in areas that do not usually see snow or ice.

 Ice and freezing rain make roads slippery and reduce tire grip.
 Cars and trucks take longer to stop and are harder to control.
 A hard freeze can turn wet roads into black ice overnight, even when the road looks clear.
-On busy highways like I-10, where speeds are higher and trucks need more space to stop, these conditions greatly increase the risk of serious car and truck wrecks.
+On busy highways like I-10, where speeds are higher, and trucks need more space to stop, these conditions greatly increase the risk of serious car and truck wrecks.

 Snow Storms and Car and Truck Wrecks